-Before we get started I would like to let you know this is a very careful approach to buying a rabbit but I use it every time I buy a rabbit and suggest you do too!!
+Before we get started, I would like to let you know this is a cautious approach to buying a rabbit, but I try to use it every time I buy a rabbit.
 I have seen my fair share of bad (lying) breeders and would love to make it harder for breeders who scam people to do so.

 Things to look for